jorexdeveloper/termux-nethunter/README.md

 nh root
 ```

-You shall be logged in as the root user.
+You shall be logged in as the **root user**.
 You can always login as another user by replacing **root** with their user name.

 ### How to install desktop and vnc server

-Now we need to install a desktop environment as it is not pre-installed and a vnc server which will be used for purposes of viewing and interacting with your desktop environment.
+Now you need to install a desktop environment, as it is not pre-installed and a vnc server which will be used for viewing and interacting with your desktop environment.

 [Launch](#how-to-launch "How to launch.") the system and execute the following commands.